Punkunnam: Development

+There are several Banks functioning in Punkunnam.
+Dhanlaxmi Bank (zonal office and Corporate centre), South Indian Bank, Catholic Syrian Bank, Canara Bank, Bank of Baroda, Punjab National Bank, State Bank of India, Federal Bank and HDFC Bank has got branches at Punkunnam.
+The bottle neck at poonkunam was removed by demolishing the old buildings at the junction with the co-operation of owners and Thrissur corporation pave a way to the development of the place.
+The headquarters of Kalyan Jewelers, the largest jewelry chain in India is situated at Punkunnam.
+The infertility clinic KARE of Dr Krishnankutty is situated at Punkunnam.

 Religion

-Punkunnam have some of the famous temples in Thrissur city like Punkunnam Siva Temple, Punkunnam Seetha Ramaswamy Temple, Kuttankulangara Sri Krishna Temple and Sri Sankarankulangara Temple.
+Punkunnam has some of the famous temples in Thrissur city like Punkunnam Siva Temple, Punkunnam Seetha Ramaswamy Temple, Kuttankulangara Sri Krishna Temple and Sri Sankarankulangara Temple.
 Punkunnam Seetha Ramaswamy Temple have got a Ratholsavam festival which is second after Kalpathy ratholsavam.
 Besides these temples Punkunnam have also got a Christian church.

 Pushpagiri Agraharam is situated at Punkunnam where the majority of the residents here are Tamil Brahmins.
 Kerala Brahmana Sabha Thrissur Unit, is situated at Pushpagiri Agraharam, Punkunnam.